Project Human.Machine.Culture – Artificial Intelligence for the Digital Cultural Heritage

 Cultural heritage institutions such as libraries, archives and museums have digitised an enormous number of objects over the last 25 years.
 These digitised items are mostly available as scans only, i.e. in an image format.
 In order to make this data usable for research, but also for the cultural and creative sectors, the contents of this digitised cultural heritage must be extracted from the images.
 For example, texts and their layout need to be recognised and made available in machine-readable formats so that a computer can work with this content.
 This is where the project “Human.Machine.Culture” comes in, by using artificial intelligence (AI) methods.
 The word “machine” here stands for machine learning, a sub-area of artificial intelligence.

-This research project is funded by the Federal Government Commissioner for Culture and the Media (BKM) and carried out by the Berlin State Library (SBB); the latter has, as one of Germany’s leading cultural heritage institutions, not only large amounts of data (digitised books, but also library metadata and images), but also the necessary know-how in the field of artificial intelligence.
+This research project is funded by the Federal Government Commissioner for Culture and the Media (BKM, project grant no. 2522DIG002) and carried out by the Berlin State Library (SBB); the latter has, as one of Germany’s leading cultural heritage institutions, not only large amounts of data (digitised books, but also library metadata and images), but also the necessary know-how in the field of artificial intelligence.
 Therefore, intelligent document analysis methods are being developed in this project to extract full texts and structural data (such as tables of contents) from the digital collections, which is non-trivial for texts printed in broken letter fonts such as e.g. Fraktur.
 Furthermore, illustrative elements are extracted from the images of scanned books, classified and indexed for similarity searches.
 The subject indexing of works – a classic library activity – shall be supported by semi-automatic procedures.
 Finally, large data sets (text, images, metadata) will be compiled as offerings for research and AI applications and made publicly accessible.
 The project duration is three years (2022-2025), the results achieved will be published here on the project website on an ongoing basis.

 Project objectives (sub-projects and work packages)